praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 <p>I am Paragraph</p>
 ```

-##### Block-Level Container Tags
+##### Semantic Tags
-These are a Block-Level elements.
+semantic elements have the meaning.
+the HTML semantic elements describe the meaning of content in between the start and end tags.

-It can be used to wrap a group of elements and apply CSS styles to many elements at once.
+The Container Elements are used to wrap a group of elements and apply CSS styles to many elements at once.

 These container tags are used to divide smaller parts for
 understanding and applaying css easily.

+**uses of Semantic HTML :**

+* **Accessibility**
+  It makes web pages accessible for mobile devices and people with disabilities as well.
+This is because screen readers and browsers can understand the code better.

+* **Search Engine Optimization**
+  It improves the website Search Engine Optimization Rankings which increases the number of people that visit our webpage.

+* **Easy to Understand**
+   It makes our code more readable and easier to understand.

 1. **header** container tag
 2. **nav** container tag => navbar